-• is in play when it is kicked and clearly moves as determined by the referee except for a free kick to the defending team in their penalty area where the ball is in play when it is kicked directly out of the penalty area. (new): In both cases the the ball is also considered in play 10 seconds after the referee gave the signal.
+- must be stationary - is in play when it is kicked and clearly moves as determined by the referee5 except for a free kick to the defending team in their penalty area where the ball is in play when it is kicked directly out of the penalty area.
+In both cases the the ball is also considered in play 10 seconds after the referee gave the signal.